se-panfilov/x-date-core/README.md

 All contributions are welcome.
 Please add a [Pull-Request][5].
 If you not sure about TypeScript, you ay wrote your PR in JS (it's will be easy to port after all).

+You may found few hand-test cases in [dev-server][6] branch.
+It will be better if you test how it works on it.

 License
 --------

 MIT: [go to text][4]

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/se-panfilov/angular-pure-datepicker/trend.png)](https://bitdeli.com/free "Bitdeli Badge")